+d Availability (when the course was available to be taken)

 e.
-Availability (when the course was available to be taken) Other (Please specify) feel this class has prepared you with the information needed to be a safe, defensive, and ous driver?
+Other (Please specify) feel this class has prepared you with the information needed to be a safe, defensive, and ous driver?
 Yes No I feel somewhat prepared.
 I feel prepared but wanted to learn more.
-Did yo ur instructor(s) present information clearly and in an interesting manner? (a.) b. c.
-Yes No Sometimes Was th ne pace of the course adequate? tour!
+Did you ur instructor(s) present information clearly and in an interesting manner? (a.) b. c.
+Yes No Sometimes Was th e pace of the course adequate? b.
 Yes, the pace was just right.
 The pace was too slow.
 The pace was too fast.
-Was th nere a topic you feel should have been covered more in depth? a. (b) Yes, No. Was th nere anything on the final examination or Permit test that you felt was not covered adequately? a.
-Yes, (b) No. Any su uggestions for improvements?
-Any co t was a good course
+Was th ere a topic you feel should have been covered more in depth? a. (b) Yes, No. ere anything on the final examination or Permit test that you felt was not covered adequately?
+Yes, No. Any su ggestions for improvements?
+Any co mpliments/positives you would like to share? + was a good course